bpowers/liquid-types/README.md

 NOT IMPLEMENTED
 ---------------

-- Specifying Q on the command line - to change Q edit the definition in main.rs.
+- Specifying Q (the set of liquid type templates) on the command line - to change Q edit the definition in main.rs.
+- Uninstantiated, or polymorphic functions instantiated in context with different types.
 - Types -- instantiation or polymorphism, only built-in `bool` and `int` types are available.
 - Liquid type inference for arrays, array operations like `sub`, `set` and the built-in function `len`.